dotnet/csharpstandard/standard/conversions.md

 An implicit enumeration conversion permits a *constant_expression* ([§12.20](expressions.md#1220-constant-expressions)) with any integer type and the value zero to be converted to any *enum_type* and to any *nullable_value_type* whose underlying type is an *enum_type*.
 In the latter case the conversion is evaluated by converting to the underlying *enum_type* and wrapping the result ([§9.3.11](types.md#9311-nullable-value-types)).

-### §implicit-interpolated-string-conversions Implicit interpolated string conversions
+### 11.2.5 Implicit interpolated string conversions

-An implicit interpolated string conversion permits an *interpolated_string_expression* (§interpolated-string-expressions) to be converted to `System.IFormattable` or `System.FormattableString` (which implements `System.IFormattable`).
+An implicit interpolated string conversion permits an *interpolated_string_expression* ([§12.7.3](expressions.md#1273-interpolated-string-expressions)) to be converted to `System.IFormattable` or `System.FormattableString` (which implements `System.IFormattable`).
 When this conversion is applied, a string value is not composed from the interpolated string.
-Instead an instance of `System.FormattableString` is created, as further described in §interpolated-string-expressions.
+Instead an instance of `System.FormattableString` is created, as further described in [§12.7.3](expressions.md#1273-interpolated-string-expressions).

-### 11.2.5 Implicit nullable conversions
+### 11.2.6 Implicit nullable conversions

 The implicit nullable conversions are those nullable conversions ([§11.6.1](conversions.md#1161-nullable-conversions)) derived from implicit predefined conversions.

-### 11.2.6 Null literal conversions
+### 11.2.7 Null literal conversions

 An implicit conversion exists from the `null` literal to any reference type or nullable value type.
 This conversion produces a null reference if the target type is a reference type, or the null value ([§9.3.11](types.md#9311-nullable-value-types)) of the given nullable value type.

-### 11.2.7 Implicit reference conversions
+### 11.2.8 Implicit reference conversions

 The implicit reference conversions are: